Advocacy in Virtual Hearings

 Catching the tribunal’s attention

 Be mindful of visual connection

 First, the camera used by the speaker should focus on the speaker only.
 Having multiple people appearing in one small window while the lead advocate is presenting is not recommended.
-Counsel should bear in mind that on a screen they will inevitably appear much smaller than they would if sitting directly in front of the tribunal.
+Counsel should bear in mind that they will inevitably appear much smaller on a screen than they would if sitting directly in front of the tribunal.

 Third, the speaker should avoid making too many movements as this will only distract the tribunal from the advocacy.
 Subtle facial expressions and body language can have a meaningful psychological impact on the observer, even when relayed through a screen.

 Fourth, the importance of a speaker’s background is not to be underestimated.
 Avoid using an artificial or blurred background as that may be distracting, especially when the virtual background crops the speaker; an actual background better enables the tribunal to focus on the speaker.
 In fact, some tribunals specifically prohibit the use of artificial backgrounds to ensure the integrity of the hearing.
 Real backgrounds can also present issues, however.
 During lockdowns, tribunal members suddenly had a front-row view of the speakers’ personal lives and homes.
 If a real background is being used, especially in a domestic setting, it should be a neatly kept one so as not to distract from the speaker.

 Be mindful of audio connection